-It is important as the Solar Panel charges the battery that is does not drain the battery at night.
+It is important so that the Solar Panel charges the battery and does not drain the battery at night.
 A blocking diode prevents reverse charging.

 How we tested for reverse charging

-Although each are good in their own way.
-We have ranked from number 1 to number to 5 according to the factors listed above.
+Although each is good in its own way.
+We have ranked from number 1 to number 5 according to the factors listed above.